mashupbots/socko/socko-docs/docs/guides/user_guide.markdown

       # Optional web log.
 If not supplied, web server activity logging is turned off.
       web-log {

+        # Optional path of actor to which web log events will be sent for writing.
+If not specified, the default
+        # web log writer will be created
+        custom-actor-path =

         # Optional Web log format: Common (Default) or Extended
         format = Common

-        # Optional asynchronous log queue size.
-Defaults to 512 events in the queue
-        # before new events are discarded.
-        buffer-size = 512
       }
     }

-You can also turn it on programmatically as illustrated in the [route example app](https://github.com/mashupbots/socko/blob/master/socko-examples/src/main/scala/org/mashupbots/socko/examples/routes/RouteApp.scala).
+You can also turn it on programmatically as illustrated in the [web log example app](https://github.com/mashupbots/socko/blob/master/socko-examples/src/main/scala/org/mashupbots/socko/examples/weblog/WebLogApp.scala).

     // Turn on web logs
     // Web logs will be written to the logger.
-You can control output via logback.xml. val config = WebServerConfig(webLog = Some(WebLogConfig()))
+You can control output via logback.xml. val config = WebServerConfig(webLog = Some(WebLogConfig(None, WebLogFormat.Common)))
-    val webServer = new WebServer(config, routes)
+    val webServer = new WebServer(config, routes, actorSystem)

-When turned on, the default behaviour is to write web logs to your installed logger using {{ page.DefaultWebLogWriterClass }}.
+When turned on, the default behaviour is to write web logs to your installed [akka logger](http://doc.akka.io/docs/akka/2.0.1/scala/logging.html) using {{ page.WebLogWriterClass }}.
+The akka logger asynchronously writes to the log so it will not slow down your application down.

+To activate akka logging, add the following to `application.conf`:

+    akka {
+      event-handlers = ["akka.event.slf4j.Slf4jEventHandler"]
+      loglevel = "DEBUG"
+    }

-You can control where these logs are written by configuring your logger.
+You can configure where web logs are written by configuring your installed logger.
 For example, if you are using [Logback](http://logback.qos.ch/), you can write to a daily rolling file by changing `logback.xml` to include:

     <configuration>